 Kris Wolfe is a Christian, wife and mother.
-She earned a B.S. in Psychology from Austin Peay State University and is currently attending Luther Rice University and Seminary pursuing a master’s degree in Biblical Counseling.
-She is also the Marketing Director for B.A.
-Wolfe Powersports, and writes church related curriculum and website content.
+Kris is a freelance writer who focuses on spiritual and practical encouragement.
+Kris also writes lessons for small group purposes for churches.
+While attending Luther Rice University and Seminary pursuing a master’s degree in Biblical Counseling, she is also the Marketing Director for B.A.
+Wolfe Powersports.

 Kris Wolfe's Articles: